aboutcode-org/scancode.io/docs/installation.rst

 .. warning::
     The Helm Chart support for ScanCode.io is a community contribution effort.
-    It is only tested on a few configurations and still under developpement.
+    It is only tested on a few configurations and still under development.
     We welcome improvement suggestions and issue reports at `ScanCode.io GitHub repo <https://github.com/nexB/scancode.io/issues>`_.